lcdb/lcdb-wf/wrappers/wrappers/spp/README.md

 ## Input

 `ip`, `control`: BAM files.
 Duplicates should already be removed.

+`chromsizes`: Chromsizes table, used to ensure peak boundaries do not extend outside of chromosome limits.

 SPP itself only supports a single BAM file for IP and a single BAM file for control.
 However, to support the common case of pooling replicates to gain